AdobeDocs/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!NOTE]
 >
->By default, [!DNL Journey Optimizer] license contract allows you to delegate up to 10 subdomains.
-Reach out to your Adobe contact if you want to increase this limitation.
+>By default, [!DNL Journey Optimizer] allows you to delegate up to 10 subdomains.
+However, depending on your license contract, you may be able to delegate up to 100 subdomains.
+Reach out to your Adobe contact to learn more about the number of subdomains you are entitled to.

 You can fully delegate a subdomain, or create a subdomain using CNAMEs to point to Adobe-specific records.